flexdinesh/all-my-writeups/dev.to/publish-your-own-npm-package.md

 ## Content

----
-title: Publish your own NPM package 🎉
-published: true
-description: Intro to NPM packages and steps to publish one of your own to NPM registry.
-tags: javascript, node, howto, tutorial
----

 ![Publish your own NPM package](https://i.ytimg.com/vi/rTsz09zRuTU/maxresdefault.jpg)

 **_Note: There's an amazing boilerplate for [npm modules](https://github.com/flexdinesh/npm-module-boilerplate).
 This post is based on what I learned from setting it up._**